 The normative approach, favored by Gretchen Spreitzer and Scott Sonenshein, regards positive deviance as a “departure from the norm.”
 Athletes are no longer identified as positive deviants as their behavior is based on performance rather than breaking from cultural normality.

-In a 2018 review, Matthew Herington and Elske van de Fliert, describe positive deviance as an “attractive concept to aid in understanding the nature of and potential solutions for complex social problems,” (Herington & van de Fliert, 2017).
+In a 2017 review, Matthew Herington and Elske van de Fliert describe positive deviance as an “attractive concept to aid in understanding the nature of and potential solutions for complex social problems.”
 Their findings, based on a systematic review of existing literature, recognize positive deviation as necessary to a functioning society, affirming cultural boundaries and societal norms.

-Recent research focuses less on finding a definition and more on applying the approach to complex problem environments, including childhood obesity, hygiene, health in slums, and gender empowerment.
+Recent research focuses less on finding a definition and more on applying the approach to complex problems including childhood obesity, hygiene, health in slums, and gender empowerment.

 The Steps of Positive Deviance

-Positive deviance is perhaps better thought of as a positive mindset, rather than a model or theory.
-Its strength is its simplicity, widespread applicability, and brevity.
+Positive deviance is perhaps better thought of as a positive mindset rather than a model or theory.
+Its strengths are its simplicity, widespread applicability, and brevity.

 The approach is ideal for facing an intractable problem requiring a solution that includes social and behavioral change.

-The 4D’s–define, determine, discover, and design–are central to delivering a positive deviance outcome (Pascale et al., 2010):
+The four Ds – define, determine, discover, and design – are central to delivering a positive deviance outcome (Pascale et al., 2010):

 Step 1 – Define the problem and the necessary outcome